 Points to Consider:

 - The first author must be a resident, fellow, or medical student, but does not need to be a SOPT member.
 Collaborating authors at any career level are welcome.
+(Note: In order to promote a diversity of trainee voices, SOPT has a guideline of waiting at least 2 years to publish work from an author already published in SOPT Features.)

 - One article will be published at least every 4 months as the Feature in Pediatrics.